RTcmix/rtcmix.github.io/standalone/index.md

 make && make install
 ```

-RTcmix should compile, install, and off you go\!

-## A Note on the command path
+This will compile and install:

+- The dynamic **RTcmix** library referenced by the main command-line tools
+- The main command-line tool *CMIX*, plus *PCMIX* and *PYCMIX* if you have enabled Perl and/or Python support
+- The complete set of loadable dynamic shared objects (DSOs) for the available instruments (see the [load](../reference/scorefile/load.html) command)
+- A number of utility commands for examining and playing soundfiles, etc.
+- On MacOS X, several helper apps used for visual display of some control functions

+## Making the New Executables Visible to Your Shell

-All RTcmix executable commands, including the *CMIX* command, are placed
+All **RTcmix** executable commands, including the *CMIX* command, are placed
 in the "RTcmix/bin" directory.
-To access these commands, you can
+To make these commands visible to your shell, you can
 copy/move them to a directory like "/usr/local/bin" or "/usr/bin".
 These
 directories are probably already on your *command search path*.
 To see
 your command search path, type the command: